zenml-io/zenml/docs/book/getting-started/deploying-zenml/deploying-zenml.md

 but also needs to act as a collaborative metadata store.
 To get a complete overview of the architecture of ZenML, read [here](../architecture-diagrams.md).

-As any other service however, ZenML needs to be deployed first in order to be able to use it.
-This section walks us through the various scenarios of deploying ZenML, from starting locally to transitioning to the cloud.
+As with any other service, however, ZenML needs to be deployed first in order to be able to use it.
+This section covers the various scenarios when it comes to deploying ZenML, from starting locally to transitioning to the cloud.

-**Tip**: In order to skip deploying ZenML completely, and get running quickly, you can get an early version of the [ZenML Cloud](https://zenml.io/cloud) to get a free and managed ZenML server!
+**Tip**: In order to skip deploying ZenML completely, or if you just want to get up and running quickly, you can use an early version of the [ZenML Cloud](https://zenml.io/cloud) where we'll give you a free and managed ZenML server!

 ## The components of a ZenML Deployment